cguth7/cguth7.github.io/_posts/2021-01-09-toy-poker-games.md

 $$ y = 3 * x $$

 That is, P1 should bet the A 3 times more than bluffing with the Q. This result is parametrized, meaning that there isn't a fixed number solution, but rather a ratio of how often P1 should value-bet compared to bluff.
+For example, if P1 bluffs with the Q 10% of the time, he should value bet with the A 30% of the time.

 **Solving for $$a$$**